- Get Creative

 Yes, we will endeavour to give you feedback in writing about your application.

-The selection panel consists of four community representatives with ties to Stella Young, the arts and disability sector, people with disability and Disability Media Australia.
+The selection panel consists of four community representatives with ties to Stella Young, the arts and disability sector, Deaf and Disabled people and Disability Media Australia.

-We will notify you of the outcome of your application in late July 2021.
+We will notify you of the outcome of your application in late September early October.

 Established in 1974, AAV has since become the state’s peak body for arts and disability.